bliss-platform/bliss-4i/README.md

 # Welcome to the bliss platform

-This is 4I - source code for fourth iteration of the bliss platform
+This is 4I - source code for fourth iteration of the bliss platform.